Torak (Žitište): The World War II

 Before the invasion and the dissolution of Yugoslavia, Hungary's territorial aspirations have been well known in the Yugoslav Banat among the Romanians.
 After the collapse of Yugoslavia and the march of Hungarian troops into Bačka, leaders of the Banat Romanians were very worried about the consequences of a possible Hungarian occupation of the Yugoslav Banat.

-In these circumstances, on 14 April 1941 a delegation of 80 leaders and farmers from the northern part of the Yugoslav Banat arrived in Timişoara.
-Among members of this delegation were the priests Ion Baloş and Todor Baloş, and teachers Dumitru Ciobanu, Gheorghe Stancu, Ion Popescu, Pompiliu Plăeşeanu, and Ioan Melinescu, all of them from the two villages of Torac.
+In these circumstances, on 14 April 1941 a delegation of 80 leaders and farmers from the northern part of the Yugoslav Banat arrived in Timișoara.
+Among members of this delegation were the priests Ion Baloș and Todor Baloș, and teachers Dumitru Ciobanu, Gheorghe Stancu, Ion Popescu, Pompiliu Plăeșeanu, and Ioan Melinescu, all of them from the two villages of Torac.
 The mission of this delegation was to ask the Romanian authorities to make necessary interventions to incorporate the Yugoslav Banat into Romania.
 The reason of this request was the need to protect the Romanian population due to the lack of a Yugoslav central authority and the fear of a Hungarian takeover.
 A telegram was sent to the Romanian Head of the State, General Ion Antonescu, and then a smaller delegation from this group, traveled to Bucharest.
 Their hope was to have meetings with government members.

 Arriving in the Romanian capital, three days later, the Toracean delegation met on 17 April with the Romanian state leader, General Ion Antonescu, and submitted a memorandum of grievances of the Romanians from the Yugoslav Banat.
-The same day the delegation led by the priest Ion Baloş, school director Dumitru Ciobanu, Petru Lațcu (Boancǎ), student at the Timişoara Politechnic School (and, later, as a soldier in the Romanian army, would fall on the Russian front), Ristea Andrei, Teodor Baloş, Traian Cristeţ (Cocoru), also met with Romania's minister of propaganda (Ministrul Propagandei Naţionale a României), Professor Nichifor Crainic.
+The same day the delegation led by the priest Ion Baloș, school director Dumitru Ciobanu, Petru Lațcu (Boancă), student at the Timișoara Politechnic School (and, later, as a soldier in the Romanian army, would fall on the Russian front), Ristea Andrei, Teodor Baloș, Traian Cristeț (Cocoru), also met with Romania's minister of propaganda (Ministrul Propagandei Naționale a României), Professor Nichifor Crainic.

 Shortly after, Bucharest sent to Berlin a memorandum concerning the Yugoslav Banat question.
-Attached to this memorandum, the Romanian government included the Timişoara police list of the names of the 80 members of the delegation.
+Attached to this memorandum, the Romanian government included the Timișoara police list of the names of the 80 members of the delegation.

 Because Berlin had the final decision on the fate of the Yugoslav Banat, and the need to keep both of its allies, Bucharest and Budapest, loyal in its planned actions against the Soviet Union, the status of this region was postponed, to be determined at the end of the world conflagration.